Mandatory Directive for Construction Projects – PDF:

 - Each day, verify and record verification that each jobsite is compliant with this Directive.
 The

-General Contractor must collect each written verification, store them for at least 1 year, and
+General Contractor must collect each written verification, store them for at least one year, and

-make them immediately available upon request to any County official.
+make them immediately available upon request to any County enforcement officer, County official, or local permitting agency.

 - Stop any construction activity until the jobsite is back in compliance; and

-- The General Contractor is responsible for making sure the designated COVID-19 Supervisor takes all of
+- The General Contractor is responsible for making sure the COVID-19 Supervisor takes all of

 - Jobsite Safety Accountability Supervisor (JSAS)